yangqi2004/confluent-oracle-xstream-connector/use-tag-with-xstream/ignore-DML-with-tag.md

 SELECT * FROM DBA_XSTREAM_RULES;

 ```
+## Test
-- Once the xstream is setup, the sql client run this to generate transaction with tag and the transaction will be ignored and not captured by the xstream process.
+Once the xstream is setup, the sql client run this to generate transaction with tag and the transaction will be ignored and not captured by the xstream process.

 The Oracle Database User need to be granted EXECTURE_CATALOG_ROLE in order to set tag. ( grant EXECTURE_CATALOG_ROLE to hr)